 4. Build space for silence.

 It’s easy to get overwhelmed by the noise of the season.
 Be sure that you protect time in your schedule where you don’t need to talk to anyone.
 You don’t need to spend the time reflecting or meditating or anything like that – sometimes that can constitute mental noise as well.
 Just give yourself some time where you can turn your brain off and enjoy something that doesn’t involve talking or socializing.
-One of my favourite non-talking times is the night where I stay up after everyone else has gone to bed and finish decorating the Christmas tree with the 1995 BBC Pride and Prejudice miniseries playing in the background.
+One of my favorite non-talking times is the night where I stay up after everyone else has gone to bed and finish decorating wrapping presents while watching Talladega Nights plays in the background (I don’t know why I associate that movie with Christmas, but I do).
 It’s brainless bliss that doesn’t involve me uttering a single word.*It's easy to get overwhelmed by the noise of the season.
 Be sure that you protect time in your schedule where you don't need to talk to anyone. #christmas #communication Click To Tweet

 5. Greet people with the expression you feel is right for you, and graciously accept their choice of greeting in return.

 This is a source of stress for so many people, and it is totally and utterly unnecessary.
 There’s more than enough politics in our communication already – don’t add to it by worrying excessively over the best format of your chosen holiday greeting.
-Most (reasonable) people won’t take offense to you wishing them a Merry Christmas, Happy Holidays, Happy Hanukkah, or other greeting unless one of you is trying to make a point with it.
+Most (reasonable) people won’t care whether you wish them a Merry Christmas, Happy Holidays, Happy Hanukkah, or other greeting unless one of you is trying to make a point by it.
 And as far as I’m concerned, the only point worth making is “Hey, I hope this time of year is a happy one for you.”
 Which is basically the spirit behind any of these greetings.
 (And if someone greets you with something you didn’t expect and you find yourself flummoxed, you can’t go wrong with saying “Thanks!
 Same to you!”)

-I’ll be going quiet on the blog for the next couple of weeks while I unwind a bit.
+I’ll be going quiet on the blog for the next week while I unwind a bit.
 So in the spirit of tip #5, I wish you all Merry Christmas, Happy Holidays, and a bright and beautiful New Year!

-*With the exception of the occasional expletive whenever I drop an ornament.
+*With the exception of the occasional expletive whenever I rip the wrapping paper.